lukexi/halive/README.md

 Creating, updating, and deleting modules in the include path should work fine during a Halive session.

-Halive also supports Cabal sandboxes; if run within a directory containing a cabal.sandbox.config file it will use the package database defined therein.
+Halive supports Stack projects and Cabal sandboxes; if run within a directory containing a stack.yaml or cabal.sandbox.config file it will use the appropriate package databases when running the target.

-Halive also works nicely with either batch-processing or run-loop type programs — if the program finishes, it will be restarted on next save, and if it's still running, it will be killed and restarted on save.
+Halive works nicely with either batch-processing or run-loop type programs — if the program finishes, it will be restarted on next save, and if it's still running, it will be killed and restarted on save.